Memories of the Campus Response Team

 A long time ago, before Robert Joy stepped foot on stage at Georgian College Theatre, I was a volunteer in Georgian College's Campus Response Team.
 The Campus Response Team was a college St. John Ambulance team that would respond and perform first aid if needed during the school day. the Campus Response Team was referred as CRT as short.

 The Campus Response Team members were Identified by their red golf shirts that had the team name on the left breast.
 CRT Members also wore a red photo ID badge.
 The CRT has a hallway office in the back of the SAC office outside the boardroom.
-The first aid bags and Kenwood Radios were stored in a cabnet.
+The first aid bags and Kenwood Radios were stored in a cabinet.
 CRT Members will meet and pick up their radios and first aid bags before heading onto shift.

 CRT Members will attend class as usual.
 They will carry a Kenwood 2-Way radio with them all shift long.
 If you are in class, and you receive a call, you will slip out of class and see what needs to be done.
 CRT Members had to take their Level C Standard First Aid including Adult, child, and Infant CPR.
 CRT Members also had to do the BTS test.
 The BTS was a St. John Ambulance Practical test that tests the first aid skills on every first aid from Emergency Scene Managament to the Secondary Survey.